hacs/documentation/documentation/categories/themes.md

 ## Themes download location

-All the temes you download with HACS is stored in `themes/` in your Home Assistant configuration directory.
+All the themes you download with HACS is stored in `themes/` in your Home Assistant configuration directory.